rrDumpTruck/Obsidian.Vault/Session Notes.md

 	Verona - blue skinned blonde hair tiefling.
 Runs a rundown juice bar in the streets of sapphire.
 On a backstreet.
 		Bob - Extra servant

+The Session starts with a view of the streets of the guild square from the padded white seat of a palanquin.

 Skreep's secret interaction with Druzil:
+	When Skreep arrives at the

 <span style="color:#c00000">SIDE: The Fool *(Inverse)*'s Carnival
 </span>	The fool is holding a carnival starting in The Narrow's and leading all the way up to Damocan's Grounds for the main event.
 The parade has many stops along the way up to the grounds.
 Pausing at the fighting pits for a scheduled 3 rounds of fighting.